ParikhKadam/hack-the-box/_posts/2020-1-1-How To Pwn HTB machines.md

 # [](#header-2)How did I learn

-After that my teamates suggest me to try HTB machines.Before I go htb I already learn something about web application  pentesting like sqli,xss,etc...
+After that my teamates suggest me to try HTB machines.Before I go htb I already learned something about web application  pentesting like sqli,xss,etc...

-also watch ippsec youtube channel and read some retired machine writes up.At first,I decide to solve vulnhub machines.But there  is a problem that I have a touble with settting up machines
+also watch ippsec youtube channel and read some retired machine writes up.At first,I decide to solve vulnhub machines.But there  is a problem that I have a touble with setting up machines

 So I decide to read writes up.I started my frist box as netwroked,it is really easy but I just pwned user.For the root part I dont know where to go.